 Judges may also be appointed as arbitrators.
 In this case parties should be aware of § 40(1) of the German Law on Judges (Deutsches Richtergesetz, DRiG).
 If the chosen arbitrator acts as an active judge, § 40(1) DRiG imposes some stricter requirements.
 It must be excluded that - according to the assignment schedule of the court - the judge would have to deal with the matter in their professional capacity and they must be nominated either by all parties jointly or by a neutral third party.
-This serves to ensure the independence and impartiality of judges outside their official capabilities.211
+This serves to ensure the independence and impartiality of judges outside their official capabilities.

 Arbitrators have various obligations.
 Although there is currently no "Best Practice Codex" that summarises them, there is a broad agreement on the existing obligations.
-212 Some of them concern the conduct of proceedings, like the obligation to settle the dispute in accordance with the arbitration agreement and the rule of law.
-213 Further, the arbitrator must attend all hearings and consultations and investigate the relevant facts and all legal aspects of the case.
-214 He must conduct the proceedings without unnecessary delay and render a valid and final award.
-215 Also, he must avoid any conflict of interest.
-216 It is important that the arbitrator conducts the proceedings fairly and treats the parties equally.
-217 With regard to confidentiality obligations, the same applies to the arbitrator as to a judge because § 43 DRiG is applied analogously to arbitrators.
-218 The arbitrator has the obligation to keep the identity of the parties and any personal information.
-The facts of the dispute and the arbitral proceedings also must be kept confidential unless otherwise authorized by the parties.
-219 Finally, the arbitrator is obliged to act in person and is not allowed to delegate their duties.
-220
+Some of them concern the conduct of proceedings, like the obligation to settle the dispute in accordance with the arbitration agreement and the rule of law.
+Further, the arbitrator must attend all hearings and consultations and investigate the relevant facts and all legal aspects of the case.
+He must conduct the proceedings without unnecessary delay and render a valid and final award.
+Also, he must avoid any conflict of interest.
+It is important that the arbitrator conducts the proceedings fairly and treats the parties equally.
+With regard to confidentiality obligations, the same applies to the arbitrator has the obligation to keep the identity of the parties and any personal information.
+The facts of the dispute and the arbitrat proceedings also must be kept confidential unless otherwise authorized by the parties.
+Finally, the arbitrator is obliged to act in person and is not allowed to delegate their duties.